 Vegetables – No Mediterranean meal is complete without vegetables.
 They are folded into pasta, stews, and sauces.
 Veggies have disease fighting compounds.

-Household staples: tomatoes (canned or fresh, paste and sun dried), onions, garlic and a range of herbs and spices
+Household staples: tomatoes (canned or fresh, paste and sun dried), onions, garlic, fresh lemon, and a range of herbs and spices

 Whole Grains are a leading ingredient in this diet.
 They stretch seasonal vegetables, cheeses and fish into a cohesive meal.
 Think of grain salads, such as tabbouleh, which is made with bulghur wheat and herbs.